iamjacob1347/haven/README.md

 Haven is currently a prototype being developed for the **Gloo AI Hackathon**.

 The current version prioritizes demonstrating the product experience and core concept.
 Additional backend functionality, AI integrations, data infrastructure, security measures, and other production features may be developed in later stages.

----

-## 📜 License & Third-Party Resources

-See [`SOURCE_CODE.md`](SOURCE_CODE.md) for information about source code, licenses, and third-party resources used in the project.